JuliaMath/Polynomials.jl/README.md

 `+`, `-`, `*`, always create new polynomials without modifying its arguments.
 The time needed for these allocations and copies of the polynomial coefficients may be noticeable in some use cases.
-This is amplified when the coefficients are for instance `BigInt` or `BigFloat` which are mutable themself.
+This is amplified when the coefficients are for instance `BigInt` or `BigFloat` which are mutable themselves.
 This can be avoided by modifying existing polynomials to contain the result of the operation using the [MutableArithmetics (MA) API](https://github.com/jump-dev/MutableArithmetics.jl).